MBane04/ArchLinux-QuickStart/README.md

 # spectacle: the KDE screenshot tool.
 # dragon: a simple KDE media player.
 A more advanced alternative based on libmpv is Haruna.
 sudo pacman -S plasma-desktop plasma-pa plasma-nm plasma-systemmonitor plasma-firewall plasma-browser-integration kscreen kwalletmanager kwallet-pam bluedevil powerdevil power-profiles-daemon kdeplasma-addons xdg-desktop-portal-kde xwaylandvideobridge kde-gtk-config breeze-gtk cups print-manager konsole dolphin ffmpegthumbs firefox kate okular gwenview ark pinta spectacle dragon

+#Alternatively feel free to run the script in this github
+#give the file permissions to run
+chmod +x installDesktopEnvironment.sh
+./installDesktopEnvironment.sh

+#if you  run the script above, its best to reboot afterwards, since we also installed SDDM, a display manager
+reboot
 ```

 Now don't reboot your system yet.
 If you want a display manager, which is generally recommended, head to the [related section](#adding-a-display-manager) in this guide and proceed from there otherwise you'll have to [manually configure](https://wiki.archlinux.org/title/KDE#From_the_console) and launch the graphical environment each time \(which I would advise to avoid\).